test-zeus-ai/testzeus-hercules/README.md

 Hercules offers multiple ways to get started, catering to different user preferences and requirements.

+For a quick taste of the solution, you can try the notebook here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1YiZsXem1POTwkcr17QqflXnihhuSqwM2?usp=sharing)
 - **Note**: Colab might ask you to restart the session as python3.11 and some libs are installed during the installation of testzeus-hercules.
 Please restart the session if required and continue the execution.
+Also , we recommend one of the approaches below for getting the full flavor of the solution.

 ### Approach 1: Using PyPI Package